Improved Smoothed Analysis of Multiobjective Optimization: Zero-preserving Perturbations

-for some integer~$\ell \leq |I^*|$.
-By Lemma~\ref{lemma.ZP:linear independence} this matrix has (full) rank~$\ell$.
-Now, permute the columns of~$Q'$ to obtain a matrix~$Q$ where the last~$d$ columns belong to the last column of one of the matrices~$Q_k$.
-For any index~$i \in I^*$ let~$X_i = V^k_i$ be the $i^\text{th}$ coefficient of~$V^k$ where~$k$ is the unique index such that~$i \in P_k$.
-Event~$E_{I^*, A, B}$ holds if and only if the~$d$ linear combinations of the variables~$X_i$ given by the last~$d$ columns of~$Q$ fall into a $d$-dimensional hypercube~$C$ depending on the linear combinations of the variables~$X_i$ given by the remaining columns.
-The claim follows by applying Theorem~\ref{theorem.Prob:enough randomness} for matrix~$A = Q^\T$ and due to the fact that~$|I^*| \leq \gamma$ (see proof of Lemma~\ref{lemma.ZP:certificate space}). \end{proof}
+This matrix has full rank due to Lemma~\ref{lemma.ZP:linear independence}.
+Now we permute the columns of~$Q'$ to obtain a matrix~$Q$ whose last~$d$ columns belong to the last column of one of the matrices~$Q_k$.
+This means that the last~$d$ columns are

+For all $k \in [d]$ and every index $i_k \in I^\star_k$ let $X_i = V^k_i$ be the $i\th$ coefficient of~$V^k$.
+Event $E_{I^\star, A, B}$ holds if and only if the~$d$ linear combinations of the variables~$X_i$ given by the last~$d$ columns of~$Q$ fall into a $d$-dimensional hypercube~$C$ depending on the linear combinations of the variables~$X_i$ given by the remaining columns.
+The claim follows by applying Theorem~\ref{theorem.Prob:enough randomness} for matrix $A = Q'^\T$ and due to the fact that $|I^\star| \leq \gamma$ (see proof of Lemma~\ref{lemma.ZP:certificate space}). \end{proof}